rockhound03/Project1/README.md

     2. If the sun has a cycle of 11 years, can we determine where we are in this cycle based on the trend of CME events?

-    3. Can we predict the count of CME events in a given month / year?
+    3. Is there a correlation between power of CME and speed of solar flares?

 Datasets to be used: https://api.nasa.gov/